 How to Get Synthetics Monitoring to Work in New Relic: We know that New Relic is currently an extremely discussed online solution to manage websites.
 This is the reason this blog post was intended to guide you through the monitoring of synthetics and other important data that you need to be aware of in order for your website in order to make them run efficiently.

-Before diving into the issue of getting the synthetic monitoring system to function within a brand new relic it is first necessary to review the following ideas:
+Before diving into the issue of getting the synthetic monitoring system to function within a brand-new relic it is first necessary to review the following ideas:

 What is New Relic?

-New Relic APM, a cloud-based app for performance management (APM) software that can help to monitor the app’s performance, monitor their health and prioritize the changes they make.
+New Relic APM, is a cloud-based app for performance management (APM) software that can help to monitor the app’s performance, monitor their health and prioritize the changes they make.

 What is Synthetic Monitoring?

-Alerts are programmed to will notify you when anything unusual occurs, for example the usage of memory increases or sudden increases in response times for users who access specific pages in the app (such such as the login webpages).
+Alerts are programmed to will notify you when anything unusual occurs, for example, the usage of memory increases or sudden increases in response times for users who access specific pages in the app (such as the login webpages).

-How can I enable Synthetics Monitoring to function in New Relic?
+How Can I Enable Synthetics Monitoring to Function in New Relic?